MUS Honor Scholarship

 - Have a cumulative GPA of 3.4 at the end of the seventh semester in high school;

-- Have met the Board of Regents Rigorous Core Requirements; (students have until the date of high school graduation to complete this requirement)
+- Have met the Board of Regents Admission Policy and Rigorous Core Requirements and Classes; (students have until the date of high school graduation to complete this requirement)

 - Have been enrolled at an accredited Montana high school for three years, including their senior year;